Morris Kight: Twilight years

 Toward the end of his life, Kight had several strokes that slowed him down.

-There is a Chinese magnolia tree and a bronze plaque dedicated to him at the Matthew Shepard Triangle in West Hollywood.
-Morris Kight used to visit this park weekly to tidy up the area, water and plant new flowers.
-He encouraged others to do the same.

 On November 16, 1998, just before his 79th birthday, the City Council of West Hollywood presented him a Lifetime Achievement Award.

-In September 2001, he made a video documentary with West Hollywood Public Access host James Fuhrman called "Early Gay and Lesbian History in Los Angeles", which included his recollections of the Beanery protest and other actions.
+In September 2001 he made a video documentary with West Hollywood Public Access host James Fuhrman, called "Early Gay and Lesbian History in Los Angeles", which included his recollections of the Barney's Beanery protest and other actions.

 He had a longtime companion named Roy Zucheran.

 Three days before his death, he donated his memorabilia and archives to the National Gay and Lesbian Archives in Los Angeles.
 UCLA also has possession of some of his archives.

 He died peacefully at the Carl Bean Hospice in Los Angeles, on January 19, 2003.

 Legacy

-In September 2001, he made a video documentary with West Hollywood Public Access host James Fuhrman called "Early Gay and Lesbian History in Los Angeles", which included his recollections of the Beanery protest and other actions.

-Season 3, episode 8 of the podcast “Making Gay History” is about him.
+Season 3, episode 8 of the podcast “Making Gay History” is about Morris Kight.

+The Christopher Street West/Los Angeles Gay Pride Morris Kight Lifetime Achievement Award was first given out in 2003.

 There is a Chinese magnolia tree and a bronze plaque dedicated to him at the Matthew Shepard Triangle in West Hollywood.
-Morris Kight used to visit this park weekly to tidy up the area, water and plant new flowers.
+Kight used to visit this park weekly to tidy up the area, water and plant new flowers.
 He encouraged others to do the same.